Also known as a cocktail tree, the lemon lime tree is an incredible plant: it grows both lemons and limes!

 Recipes Using the Lemon Lime

 There are plenty of ways to cook both the meyer lemon and the key lime.
-These fruits can be used in cakes, bars, and a variety of deserts.
+These fruits can be used in cakes, bars, and a variety of desserts like these key lime cookies.
 There are also savory recipes found in Mexican cuisine, traditional Tuscan dishes, and plenty of other options for using these fruits for more than desert!